apache/cloudstack-documentation/source/releasenotes/about.rst

 * Drop support for Ubuntu 14.04
 * Allow users of all types to create L2 networks
 * keystore: don't restart systemvm cloud.service post cert
-* Copy template to target KVM host if needed when migrating local <> local storage
 * Add back ability to disable backup of snapshot to secondary
 * API: add command to list management servers
 * UI: Fix "Migrate instance to another host" popup modal